Frequently Asked Questions

 NYLSO is a self-supporting collective.
 The cost is $100 for each 6-week cycle.
 Players who want to try us out can pay a single-session drop-in fee of $20, which can be credited toward the full fee if you decide to join the group at the end of that day’s rehearsal.
 Payments are applied to the costs of rehearsal space, conductor fees, website hosting, bank fees, music purchases, etc.

 How can I join?

 Easily.
-Send us an e-mail and let us know your approximate level and the date you plan to come.
+Send us an email to and let us know your approximate level and the date you plan to come.
 We will e-mail you back with links to music selections to print.